-An employee or dependent who is an Indian (as defined by section 4 of the Indian Health Care Improvement Act) may enroll in the plan at any time (but no more than once per calendar month).
-Coverage will be effective no later than the first day of the following calendar month following receipt of the request for special enrollment.
+An eligible individual who is an Indian (as defined by section 4 of the Indian Health Care Improvement Act) may enroll in the plan at any time (but no more than once per calendar month).
+Coverage will be effective no later than the first day of the calendar month following receipt of the request for special enrollment (assuming you timely pay your premiums in full).

-An employee or dependent who becomes eligible for the plan because of a permanent move into the state of Alabama may enroll in the plan provided that the employee or dependent requests special enrollment within 30 days.
-Coverage will be effective no later than the first day of the following calendar month following receipt of the request for special enrollment.
+An eligible individual who becomes eligible for the plan because of a permanent move into the state of Alabama may enroll in the plan provided that the individual requests special enrollment within 60 days.
+Coverage will be effective no later than the first day of the calendar month following receipt of the request for special enrollment (assuming you timely pay your premiums in full).
+If you purchased the plan through the health insurance marketplace, the time period to make a request for this special open enrollment right and the effective date of coverage will be determined by the health insurance marketplace.